JoseffEvans/BefriendLootBugs/README.md

 Gift a loot bug an item and make a friend :)
+They will carry an item back to your nest for you.

 ## Install:
 Copy bin/Release/netstandard2.1/BefriendLootBugs.dll into your Lethal Company\BepInEx\plugins folder